Should I Commit? 5 Clues You’re Ready for the Next Step

 2. Picture Your Life Without Them

 Please close your eyes and imagine what your life would be like a few years from now without this person in it.
 Do you feel relief?
-(That’s your clue right there.)
+(That’s a clue right there.)
 Do you feel sadness?
 Or do you feel that deep, aching sense that something irreplaceable would be missing?

 That feeling is information.
 Commitment is easier when the thought of losing someone feels like losing part of your own future.